Swathika28/Ex-01_DS_Data_Cleansing/README.md

 ## AIM
-To read the given data and perform data cleaning and save the cleaned data to a file.
+To read the given data and perform data cleaning and

 # Explanation
 Data cleaning is the process of preparing data for analysis by removing or modifying data that is incorrect ,incompleted , irrelevant , duplicated or improperly formatted.